 We observed that some of the Codex answers contained trivial formatting errors.
-We also observed that Codex performed poorly with problems that disallowed the use of certain language features (e.g. using split() to tokenize a string).
+We also observed that Codex performed poorly with problems that disallowed the use of certain language features (for example, using split() to tokenize a string).
 Codex often did not produce code that avoided using these restricted features, and thus the model (in these cases) often did not pass the auto-grader.
-Codex also performed poorly when asked to produce formatted ASCII output such as patterns of characters forming geometric shapes, especially where the requirements were not specified in the problem description but had to be inferred from the provided example inputs and outputs.
+Codex also performed poorly when asked to produce formatted ASCII output, such as patterns of characters forming geometric shapes, especially where the requirements were not specified in the problem description but had to be inferred from the provided example inputs and outputs.

-2.1.2 Yes, I definitely wrote this code myself.
-To understand the amount of variation in the responses, we provided Codex with seven variants of the problem description for the well-studied 'Rainfall' problem (which averages values in a collection) a total of 50 times each, generating 350 responses.
-Each response was executed against

-10 test cases (a total of 3500 evaluations).
+Yes, I definitely wrote this code myself.
+To understand the amount of variation in the responses, we provided Codex with seven variants of the problem description for the wellstudied 'Rainfall' problem (which averages values in a collection) a total of 50 times each, generating 350 responses.
+Each response was executed against 10 test cases (a total of 3,500 evaluations).
 Across all variants, Codex had an average score close to 50%.
-Codex performed poorly on cases where no valid values were provided as input (e.g. where the collection to be averaged was empty).
+Codex performed poorly on cases where no valid values were provided as input-for example, where the collection to be averaged was empty.

 We also examined the number of source lines of code for all Rainfall variants, excluding blank and comment lines.
 In addition, we classified the general algorithmic approach employed in the solutions as an indicator of algorithmic variation.
 We found that Codex provides a diverse range of responses to the same input prompt.
-Depending on the prompt, the resulting programs used varied programmatic structures, while ultimately favoring expected methods for each problem variation (i.e., for-loops for processing lists, and while-loops for processing standard input).
+Depending on the prompt, the resulting programs used varied programmatic structures, while ultimately favoring expected methods for each problem variation-that is, for-loops for processing lists and whileloops for processing standard input.